AmruthPillai/Reactive-Resume/README.md

 ## Build from Source

-For extensive information on how to build the app on your local machine, head over to the docs's [Source Code](https://docs.rxresu.me/source-code) section.
+For extensive information on how to build the app on your local machine, head over to the docs [Source Code](https://docs.rxresu.me/source-code) section.

 ## Contributing